VitoTAP/stac-catalog-builder/README.md

 For now it only supports GeoTIFFs.
 For example, netCDF is not supported yet, because it can be a lot more complex to extract info from than GeoTIFF.
 We wanted to start with GeoTIFF and we can see about other needs later.

-Support for uploading to a STAC API is in the making.
+This tool also provied support for uploading to a STAC API.

 See also: [Goals and User Stories](docs/goals-and-user-stories.md): A longer explanation of the goals or use case for the STAC catalog builder.